christopherbolduc/christopherbolduc/README.md

 ## Background
 - 15+ years as a world-class opera singer (incl.
 Metropolitan Opera) → now bringing that same discipline/drive to data solutions
-- 2.5+ years of focused self-study in data analytics
+- 2.5+ years of focused self-study and hands-on work in data analytics
-- Graduate of a 540-hour full-time bootcamp with hands-on projects in analytics, visualization, and ELT pipelines
+- Graduate of a 540-hour full-time bootcamp at neuefische GmbH with projects in analytics, visualization, and ELT pipelines
-- Currently completing Google’s Advanced Data Analytics professional certification (*Expected October 2025*)
+- Completed Google's Advanced Data Analytics Professional Certificate focused on statistical methods, regression analysis, and machine learning for business insights
-- Strong in SQL, Python, Tableau, and Excel, with a proven ability to turn raw data into clean pipelines, clear models, and actionable dashboards
+- Strong in SQL, Python, Tableau, and Excel; proven ability to turn raw data into clean pipelines, clear models, and actionable dashboards

 ---

 ## Projects & Problem Solving